glegoux/jekyll-tech-blog/src/_posts/2019-01-21-getting-started.md

 ## Links

-It works with absolute and relative link:
+It works with absolute and relative links:

 * A simple link: